-The AD8340 is designed to operate in a 50 $\Omega$ impedance system.
-Figure 30 illustrates an example where the RF input is driven in a single-ended fashion while the differential RF output is converted to a single-ended output with a RF balun.
+The AD8340 is designed to operate in a 50 Ω impedance system.
+Figure 30 illustrates where the RF input is driven in a single-ended fashion while the differential RF output is converted to a single-ended output with an RF balun.
 The baseband controls for the I and Q channels are typically driven from differential DAC outputs.
-The power supplies, VPRF and VPS2, should be bypassed appropriately with 0.1 $\mu F$ and 100 pF capacitors.
+The power supplies, VPRF and VPS2, should be bypassed appropriately with 0.1 μF and 100 pF capacitors.
 Low inductance grounding of the CMOP and CMRF common pins is essential to prevent unintentional peaking of the gain.